 Today, the route includes tunnels with open windows to the abysses, footbridges and bridges such as Bolín or Los Rebecos, and allows you to reach Caín de Valdeón, a small enclave in León surrounded by peaks.
 The return journey can be made along the same route or, in one direction only, by hiring specialised 4x4 transport services, which offer interpretative routes through the massif.

-This system favours a sustainable and safe visit to one of the most frequented areas of the Picos de Europa National Park, and helps to conserve its natural, historical and scenic value.
+This system contributes to a more orderly, safe and sustainable visit to one of the most frequented areas of the Picos de Europa National Park, favouring the conservation of its natural environment and landscape.

-- It runs through the National Park and Biosphere Reserve of Picos de Europa, as well as through the ZEC and ZEPA Picos de Europa (Asturias) of the Natura 2000 Network.
+• It runs through the Picos de Europa National Park and Biosphere Reserve, as well as the Picos de Europa SAC and SPA (Asturias) of the Natura 2000 Network.

 Basic tips before going into the mountains